petermetz/toc/project-reports/2023/2023-Q3-Hyperledger-Cacti.md

 5. Ledger views and proofs for Besu and Ethereum
 6. Support for IETF-standard Secure Asset Transfer Protocol (SATP) using Relays and Node Server
 7. Syncing identities across permissioned networks using public DID registries and VCs
+8. Performance measurement and benchmarking of cross-chain operations
-8. We plan to issue v2.0.0 this quarter which will be a big deal!
+9. We plan to issue v2.0.0 this quarter which will be a big deal!

 # Maintainer Diversity